A DEEP COMMITMENT TO

 Recycling

-How2Recycle-reviews final specs of a package and will confirm package can be recycled in most recycling facilities
+How2Recycle – reviews the final specs of a package and will confirm that the package can be recycled in most recycling facilities

-Post-consumer resin is made from plastic that has completed its intended purpose and reached its end of life format, then was collected, sorted, and reprocessed into resin.
+Post-consumer resin is made from plastic that has completed its intended purpose and reached its end of life, then it is collected, sorted, and reprocessed into resin.

 Post Consumer Resin (PCR) is a good option.
 The supply of PCR resin suitable for food contact packaging is growing rapidly and is now available for use in a variety of loading percentages.

-All materials with direct food contact require an FDA No Objection Letter (NOL).
-This includes PCR materials.
+PCR materials with direct food contact require an FDA No Objection Letter (NOL).
+This is a physical document provided by the FDA, and it can be requested from your supplier.
 All virgin and PCR materials Emerald Packaging works with carry this NOL.

-To get the NOL from the FDA the following are required:
+To acquire the NOL from the FDA the following is required:

 - Independent certified 3rd party to certify the supply chain to yield Post Consumer Resin (PCR)